-The moonlight didn't disturb them.
-It coated the room in ghostly pale, leaving dark shadows in every corner.
+The moonlight didn't disturb them, coating the room in ghostly pale and leaving dark shadows in every corner.
 Across the house, it illuminated Kagome's room, where there was less slumber and more tossing and turning.

-Kouga could hear every shift she made.
-Breathy murmurs slipped out as she pulled her feet up close to her body.
-Rolling over, away from the moonlight, she sighed against the new coolness of her pillow.
+Kouga could hear every shift and murmur she made.
+Breathy sighs slipped out as she pulled her feet up close to her body and rolled over, facing the new coolness of her pillow.
 He listened tensely, as if moving would make him miss something.

 Kouga's ears twitched as she sighed again, deep in the contentment and comfort of her mattress.
 He couldn't stand it anymore; it had been hours of this torture.
 The entire day – the spell, the strawberry, no Inu-Yasha – was maddening beyond belief.
 He stood gingerly, careful to be quiet, and gazed down at the girl curled toward him.
-He knew she'd be upset if she caught him staring, but the pace of her breathing assured she wouldn't rouse quickly.
-His wandering mind had also obviously forgotten the severity of her 'upset'.
+He knew she'd be upset if she caught him staring, but the pace of her breathing assured she wouldn't rouse quickly, and his wandering mind had forgotten how severe her 'upset' could be.

-Free of reprisal, the youkai let his eyes roam her contours, blocky and thick from her cursed pajamas.
+Free of reprisal, the youkai let his eyes roam Kagome's contours, blocky and thick from her cursed pajamas.
 He gave the dresser a woeful glance—of all the things to wear….

 Covers were drawn to her ears, and long black hair lay sprawled and tangled around her.
-Kouga bent, gently sweeping a stray lock from her face; claws lingered at her cheek and began tracing the line of her jaw.
-He ached to touch her – to know her as Inu-Yasha did.
+Kouga bent, gently sweeping a stray lock from her face, ghosting fingertips over her cheek.
+It almost hurt touching her, knowing she wasn't his, and he wondered how much privilege she had allowed Inu-Yasha.

 His musings grew bitter.
-How different life would be if he'd been trapped against Goshinboku the day she crossed over.
+How different life would've been if he'd been trapped against Goshinboku the day she crossed over.
 He could have saved her from the centipede demon, even stopped the shikon-no-tama from shattering in the first place.
 Certainly been a stronger, braver man than the dog-faced hanyou ever had.

-Kouga scoffed in the darkness, unable to pull his fingers from Kagome's chin.
+Kouga scoffed in the darkness, unable to pull away from Kagome's chin.
 Inu-Yasha.
 Feh.

 Arrogant.
 Careless.
 Bludgeoning in manners, might, and subtlety.

-The girl under his hand murmured; eyes fluttered open and she gave a small yawn.
-In the moonlit confines of her room, the fuzzy image of Kouga standing over her sharpened.
-Her gaze flew wide.
+The girl under his hand murmured; eyes fluttered open, and she gave a small yawn.
+In the moonlit confines of her room, the fuzzy image of Kouga standing over her sharpened, and her gaze flew wide.

 "KOUGA!"
 She scrambled back to the far side of the bed.
 "What are you doing?!"

-He swore softly, brought abruptly back to reality.
-His hand hung in the air between them, frozen in mortification.
+He swore softly, brought abruptly back to reality, his hand hanging in the air between them, frozen in mortification.
 Watching alarm and fear stretch across her face, he backed up several steps, turning around to hide the evidence of his excitement.
 "N-Nothing."

-Kagome shook her head, too naïve to have seen the tumult below his waist.
+Kagome shook her head, too naïve to notice the tumult below his waist.
 "What's wrong with you?!"
 She hissed.